objectlab/ObjectlabPartyVisualization/leaderboard/README.md

 To accomplish this we created svg files for each beacon and used them as the src for a svg image element.
 In our case we had 2 svg files for each symbol, one highlighted, the other one grayed out.

-> There is most likely a more elegant approach to this.
+> Note: There is most likely a more elegant approach to this.
 Something that would use a svg path and then use css to change the color of a symbol, but given our very aggressive timeframe we did not have time for 'elegance'.
 And this worked just fine.

 The game allowed the collection of 6 beacons the following shows the code for one of them... the ARJIAN beacon.